For Sellers

 The inspector shall describe:

-• the approximate average depth of insulation observed at the unfinished attic floor area or roof structure.
+- Approximate average depth of insulation in the unfinished attic floor area or roof structure

 The inspector shall report as in need of correction:

-• the general absence of insulation or ventilation in unfinished spaces.
+- General absence of insulation or ventilation in unfinished spaces

 Exterior